 20) Social media contests can be a great way to increase your followers.
 Social sharing contents can motivate your existing followers to share the contest’s social posts on their social profiles getting more views with each share.

-If you continue to create compelling social media posts and grow your followers, then your social media political campaign is on track to become an interval piece of your campaign’s overall marketing strategy.
+It’s easy to see the importance of social media in political campaigns, figuring out how to do it right is the challenge.
+If you continue to create compelling social media posts and grow your followers, then your social media political campaign is on track to become an integral piece of your campaign’s overall marketing strategy.
 Just be sure to keep at it, social media never sleeps so don’t stop posting and seeking new followers just because you feel like you’re in a comfortable spot.
 Because your competitors won’t stop.